RosettaCommons/documentation/Getting-Started.md

 * The [FlexPepDock server](http://flexpepdock.furmanlab.cs.huji.ac.il/) provides [[FlexPepDock]].

-6) RosettaDiagrams

-[RosettaDiagrams](http://www.rosettadiagrams.org/) provides a graphical interactive service to produce [[RosettaScripts]] XML files, with some ability to run the scripts as well.
+* [RosettaDiagrams](http://www.rosettadiagrams.org/) provides a graphical interactive service to produce [[RosettaScripts]] XML files, with some ability to run the scripts as well.

 Local installation and use of Rosetta
 --------------------------------------